 2. Location: Campgrounds located near popular vacation/tourist attractions make great base camp destinations - but these campgrounds fill quickly.
 Reserve these sites several months ahead.
 Campgrounds located near major highway routes offer economical places to spend the night enroute to your final destination.
 If you travel on weekdays, you can usually find available campsites sites for one night - even in the most popular campgrounds.
 If your final destination is more than 400 miles from your home, use maps and internet sites to find large popular campgrounds located 300 to 400 miles along your travel route.
 Just set up the few essentials needed for a comfortable night's sleep so you can pack quickly the next morning and get an early start.

-4. Maintenance: Bathrooms and other buildings are painted, in good repair & cleaned frequently; grass is cut every week; understory vegetation is trimmed at least 3 feet back from campsites, roads & trails to reduce habitat for rodents, animal scavengers & snakes; leaves and other debris are raked or blown away from campsites, trails & public use areas; procedures are used to control mosquitoes, ticks, spiders, wasps & other insects; garbage is picked up every week and disposal areas are clean; procedures are used to reduce problems caused by potentially destructive or dangerous animal scavengers (squirrels, raccoons, coyotes, bears).
+4. Maintenance: Bathrooms and other buildings are painted, in good repair & cleaned frequently; grass is cut every week; understory buffer vegetation is trimmed at least 3 feet back from campsites, roads & trails to reduce habitat for rodents, animal scavengers & snakes; leaves and other debris are raked or blown away from campsites, trails & public use areas; procedures are used to control mosquitoes, ticks, spiders, wasps & other insects; garbage is picked up every week and disposal areas are clean; procedures are used to reduce problems caused by potentially destructive or dangerous animal scavengers (squirrels, raccoons, coyotes, bears).

-6. Social Atmosphere: Staff should greet you when you enter the contact area, efficiently work to help you, and call you by name; hosts and park employees should be visible in the campground, speak to you often, and be willing to assist you as needed; social events such as morning coffee, book exchanges, board games, and evening marshmallow roasts should be offered; programs for children should be offered frequently; other campers frequently stroll around the campground and are friendly and helpful.
+6. Social Atmosphere: Staff should greet you when you enter the contact area, efficiently work to help you, and call you by name; hosts and park employees should be visible in the campground, speak to you often, and offer to assist you as needed; social events such as morning coffee, book exchanges, board games, and evening marshmallow roasts should be offered; programs for children should be offered frequently; other campers frequently stroll around the campground and are friendly and helpful.

 7. Recreational Opportunities: Consider opportunities inside and just outside the park.
 A swimming area (pool or beach) is important in the hot summer months.
 Other desirable recreational opportunities include boat/canoe rentals, dirt or gravel trails for hiking and mountain biking, smooth surface trails for biking, large recreation fields, volleyball courts, horse shoe pits, playgrounds for children, nature centers, interpretative programs, children's activities, fishing piers, disc golf courses, zip lines, amusement parks, museums, concerts, festivals, sporting venues, charter fishing guides, golf courses, live theater, antique stores, shopping areas, and restaurants.